 The GASB issued Statement No. 99, Omnibus.
 The primary objectives of this statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB statements.
-Certain requirements of this statement are effective immediately while other requirements are effective for reporting periods beginning after June 15, 2022 and June 15, 2023, respectively.
-The Department is currently evaluating the impact that this statement will have on its financial statements.
+Certain requirements of this statement were effective immediately while other requirements are effective for reporting periods beginning after June 15, 2023 and June 15, 2024, respectively.
+The requirements of this statement did not have a material impact on the Department's financial statements.

 The GASB issued Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62.
 The primary objective of this statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
-The requirements of this statement are effective for reporting periods beginning after June 15, 2023.
-The Department is currently evaluating the impact that this statement will have on its financial statements.
+The requirements of this statement were effective for the fiscal year ended June 30, 2024 and did not have a material effect on the Department's financial statements.